em1tter/txd/README.md

-TXD is a text-based railway transportation simulation.
+TXD is a text-based railway transportation simulation game.
 I made it as a programming introduction semester project.
 Sadly, all the documentation is in Czech language.
 I am not planning to make any more developments in the near future.